sergiusens/snappy-docs/build-snaps/syntax.md

       If set to `forking`, it is expected that the configured command will call fork() as part of its start-up.
 The parent process is expected to exit when start-up is complete and all communication channels are set up.
 The child continues to run as the main daemon process.
 This is the behavior of traditional UNIX daemons.

+      If set to `notify`, it is expected that the command configured will send a signal to systemd to indicate that it's running.
     * `stop-command` (string)
       Requires `daemon` to be specified and represents the command to run to stop the service.